 Prior to joining WWT, I was an undergraduate at the University of Dundee where I attained my BSc in Zoology.
 Not long after finishing my degree, I started volunteering at WWT Martin Mere, helping with the day-to-day jobs in the grounds, as well as a little in the visitor centre.
 I then moved on to help more with the research side of things: collating entering and reporting on various swan projects.
-It was through this that I joined the team at WWT Slimbridge.
+It was through this that I ended up moving south to join the team at WWT Slimbridge.

-Currently, a large part of my role is managing WWT’s Goose & Swan Monitoring Programme.
-For this, and all other similar waterbird surveys, I have to liaise with volunteer and professional counter networks as well as partner organisations, both national and international.
-My role also involves reporting and feedback to counters, so I have gained an array of experience in the production of newsletters and survey reports, as well as in the design and maintenance of websites.
+A large part of my role at WWT has always been linked to waterbird surveys.
+Initially, I assisted with the running of the Wetland Bird Survey, whilst currently I manage WWT’s Goose & Swan Monitoring programme.
+For this, and all other similar surveys, I have to liaise with volunteer and professional counter networks as well as partner organisations, both national and international.
+My role also involves reporting and feedback to networks, so I’ve gained an array of experience in the production of newsletters and survey reports, as well as in the design and maintenance of websites.

 Hayhow DB, Ausden MA, Bradbury RB, Burnell D, Copeland AI, Crick HQP, Eaton MA, Frost T, Grice PV, Hall C, Harris SJ, Morecroft MD, Noble DG, Pearce-Higgins JW, Watts O, Williams JM, The state of the UK’s birds 2017.
 The RSPB, BTO, WWT, DAERA, JNCC, NE and NRW, Sandy, Bedfordshire

 Hall, C. 2016.
 A review of the progress against the action plan for eradication of the Ruddy Duck (Oxyura jamaicensis) in the Western Palearctic (2011-2015).
 WWT report to the Bern Convention.